kandelvijaya/FastDiff/README.md

 // [.delete("b",1), .delete("a",0), .add("c",0), .add("d",1)]

 ```

 ### Concept and advanced usage in List View Controller (iOS)
 Please check out this presentation slides that I gave at [@mobiconf 2018](https://drive.google.com/file/d/1eY0k_5sHBDgK6Qx6-VR3HTmCQEi9qaW3/view?usp=sharing)

 ## Contributing

 Feel free to contribute with Pull Requests.
-There are many tasks (trivial) left to do.
+Should you require more feature, find a bug or want to propose new idea; feel free to post a issue.

 ### Potential Tasks
 - Check the issues section for helpful tasks and more description.
 This is a good place to start contributing.

 ## Authors

-At the moment, solely me:
 1. @kandelvijaya (https://twitter.com/kandelvijaya)

 ## License